Day 20 - Coincidences and Conversations : Rocamadour to Labastide-Murat

 the shade on the patio outside our hotel and enjoyed a cold pint.
 As we

 We ended up eating dinner with Bill and Corinne at the hotel, which involved good conversation and good food (vegetarian burgers where the bun was replaced with zucchini fritters followed by strawberry tarts).
 What are the chances of meeting up with someone from another small town about 200 km from your home when you are halfway around the world?
-If nothing is coincidence on the Camino we can only speculate about what today's lesson was.
+If nothing is a coincidence on the Camino we can only speculate about what today's lesson was.

-Practical Information:
+__________________________________________________________________________________Practical Information:

 Comments